Pau FC: Progressive Withdrawal of José Bidegain

 In the 1964–65 season, FC Pau experienced its first relegation in history.
 José Bidegain gradually stepped back from the club's leadership, allowing James Chambaud to assume the presidency.
 The relegation to a regional level brought about increased financial difficulties.
-Operating without proper facilities, the club faced a nomadic existence, utilizing various stadiums in Pau.
+Operating without proper facilities, the club faced a nomadic existence, using various stadiums in Pau.
 During this period, young player Paul Escudé stood out, becoming the first player from Pau to join the France national youth football team.

 The club later regained its status in the highest amateur level in 1968–69, but this season also marked the departure of the promising Paul Escudé, who joined Girondins de Bordeaux.
 Despite its efforts, FC Pau remained relatively isolated in the local sports scene, with historical patronage clubs not fully recognizing its legitimacy.
 Consequently, FC Pau experienced a second relegation to the regional divisions of the South-West League in 1969.

-Construction & Ambition under Pierre Clède's Leadership (1975–81)
+Construction and Ambition under Pierre Clède's Leadership (1975–81)

 Pierre Clède assumed leadership of the club in 1975 amidst sporting and financial challenges.
 The club spent two seasons in the Regional Divisions of the South West League before reclaiming a spot in the French Division 4 in 1978–79.
 Clède aimed to reach the second division within five seasons, but declining results and stadium attendance posed difficulties.
 The legendary player of Stade Montois, Jacques Foix, took over as coach in the 1980–81 season, but financial issues persisted, impacting results.
 However, Paul Escudé returned to the club, overseeing youth teams and significantly influencing its development.

 Ultimately, at the start of the 1981–82 season, Paul Escudé assumed responsibility for the first team and injected new energy into the club.
 Despite financial challenges, the club's outdated stadium, Stade de l'Ousse des Bois no longer met its needs.

-Paul Escudé Era & Struggle for Promotion to Second Division (1981–91)
+Paul Escudé Era and Struggle for Promotion to Second Division (1981–91)

 In the 1980s, president Clède sought the fusion of historical Pau football clubs to address infrastructure deficiencies.
 Yet, strong resistance from local clubs, particularly JAB de Pau, thwarted these efforts.
 Amidst this impasse, Clède shifted focus and aimed to model FC Pau after professional clubs from smaller cities like AJ Auxerre or Stade Lavallois.

 FC Pau regained Division 3 status at the start of the 1983–84 season, led by iconic coach Paul Escudé.
 The club's return sparked growing enthusiasm, attracting over 8,000 spectators to the Coupe de France match against AS Saint-Étienne.
 The following season, FC Pau narrowly missed professional promotion but demonstrated remarkable progress.
 Under Xavier Gravelaine's influence, the club showcased an offensive style of play, thrilling fans at Stade du Hameau.

 However, the late 1980s brought financial difficulties again, alleviated partially by the intervention of Mayor André Labarrère.
 As Paul Escudé's tenure ended in 1990, the club underwent leadership changes and narrowly avoided relegation.
 Challenges persisted, with a dilapidated Stade de l'Ousse des Bois highlighting the need for revitalization.